MBA Student Ambassadors: The Secret Resource for MBA Networking

 What is an MBA Student Ambassador?

-MBA student ambassadors are current students or alumni chosen to represent the school to prospective applicants.
-Not only do these ambassadors showcase the school’s culture, values, and academic offerings, but they also provide a personal connection to the institution.
-They are selected for their academic achievements, leadership skills, and enthusiasm for the program.
-Schools also seek diversity among ambassadors to reflect a broad range of perspectives.
-In addition, these ambassadors have extensive knowledge of the program and act as a bridge between the school and potential students.
+Ambassadors are typically selected for their academic achievements, leadership skills, and enthusiasm for the program.
+Schools also aim for diversity among ambassadors to reflect a broad range of perspectives.
+Because they have extensive knowledge of the program, ambassadors serve as a bridge between the school and prospective students.

 Is Networking with MBA Student Ambassadors a ‘Must Do’?